List of EastEnders characters introduced in 2005: Ritchie Scott

 Ritchie returns in September 2018 to help the Carters free Mick Carter (Danny Dyer) from prison after he is accused of shooting Stuart Highway (Ricky Champ).
 Ritchie returns again in July 2019 when Phil gets her to amend his will to include Louise's fiancée, Keanu Taylor (Danny Walters).
 Phil hires Ritchie once more in April 2020 when Phil hands himself into the police for his role in a boat accident on the River Thames which lead to Dennis' death.
 Ritchie attempts to help Phil but is unable to due to the fact Phil blames himself forcing Ritchie to leave him to his own devices.
-She returns again in September in order to help Phil and Denise regain custody of their son, and once more in December to finalise Phil and Sharon’s divorce.
+She returns again in September in order to help Phil and Denise regain custody of their son, and once more in December to finalise Phil and Sharon's divorce.

 Ritchie appears in January 2022 to defend Phil against Keeble's investigation into his involvement in the death of Vincent Hubbard (Richard Blackwood).
-Phil's sister Sam (now played by Kim Medcalf) meets with Ritchie in May 2022 about her predicament with Denise Fox's (Diane Parish) money.
+Phil's sister Sam (now played by Kim Medcalf again) meets with Ritchie in May 2022 about her predicament with Denise Fox's (Diane Parish) money.
+Ritchie later represents Freddie Slater (Bobby Brazier) in October 2023 after he is arrested on suspicion of the attempted murder of Theo Hawthorne (William Ellis).

-Sid

-Sid appears in the 11 November 2005 Normandy/Remembrance Day episode, both in the flashbacks, played by Zac McGuire, and in the present day action, played by Trevor Peacock.

-In the flashbacks, Sid joins the army aged 16, lying about his age (he pretended to be 18) to become a "hero".
-He is consoled by William Moon (Dickon Tolson) before going into battle, which he survives, but William does not.
-Sixty one years later, on 11 November 2005, Sid meets William's grandson, Alfie Moon (Shane Ritchie), trying to force-feed his sick grandmother and William's widow, Victoria (Hilda Braid), in a Normandy restaurant.
-When Alfie leaves the restaurant, Sid follows him to shout at him, but they soon start talking, both being unaware of their connection to William.